appu1232/Discord-Selfbot/README.md

 ## Google API

-In order to use the ``>g`` command to search the web/images and in order to get more accurate MyAnimeList search results, you will need a Google API key and a Custom Search Engine ID.
+In order to use the ``>i`` command to image search and in order to get more accurate MyAnimeList search results, you will need a Google API key and a Custom Search Engine ID.

 Follow these steps to obtain them: